 Mary Talusan Lacanlale publishes and should be cited as “Mary Talusan.”

-Talusan, Mary. (under review) Instruments of Empire: Filipino Brass Bands, Black Soldiers, and U.S. Colonization of the Philippines, University Press of Mississippi.
+Talusan, Mary. (under contract) Instruments of Empire: Filipino Musicians, Black Soldiers, and Military Band Music during U.S. Colonization of the Philippines, University Press of Mississippi.

 “Hearing with an Imperial Ear: Racializing the Philippine Constabulary Band and African American Conductor Lt.
 Walter H. Loving.”
 In Philippine Modernities, Commemorating 100 Years of UP College of Music, edited by José Buenconsejo.
 Manila, PI: University of Philippine Press, 2018.